LairdCP/BL652-Applications/LowPowerVspUartBridge/$$README$$.txt

 ********************
 v1.10
-The smartBASIC application in "$autorun$.low.power.vsp.uart.bridge.sb" implements the state machine depicted in "LowPowerVspUartBridge.pdf" and provides a bridge between the uart and Laird's VSP profile.
+The smartBASIC application in "$autorun$.low.power.vsp.uart.bridge.sb" implements the state machine depicted in "LowPowerVspUartBridge.flo" and provides a bridge between the uart and Laird's VSP profile.
 In addition it is designed for low power operation in that when there is no activity, the uart is closed so that power consumption is even lower and if there is any airside or uart activity it is reopened.

+  Note: the state machine diagram can be viewed using the free viewer
+        that can be downloaded from https://www.rff.com/viewer.php

 The user is free to fine tune the application by changing any of the #defines in the the application.